 Wolters Kluwer aims to reduce the use of natural resources across its entire global business operation.
 Our resource-related sustainability ambitions are to:

-- Incorporating environmental considerations into core business plans and management practices;
+- Integrate environmental considerations into business plans and management practices

-- Promoting alternatives to business travel, such as teleconferencing, videoconferencing, and presentations via internet;
+- Minimize business travel by promoting alternatives such as teleconferencing, videoconferencing, and presentations via Internet

 - Work jointly with our suppliers on the improvement of the sustainability performance through our Supplier Code of Conduct